mixxxdj/manual/source/chapters/djing_with_mixxx.rst

       Flanger controls

-This effect applies a “sweeping” sound to the channel and can add extra depth to a mix when used tactfully.
+The Flanger is simple modulation effect, created by taking the input signal and mixing it with a delayed, pitch modulated copy of itself.

-**FX Button**
+**Depth**
-  The FX (“Effects”) button enables a built-in flanger effect on the selected channel.
+  Controls the intensity of the effect.

-**Delay/Depth/LFO Knobs**
+**Delay**
-  Adjusts the phase delay, intensity and the wavelength of the flange effect.
+  Sets the value for the delay length.

-.. hint :: For the most noticeable effect, enable the FX button and turn the
+**Period**
-           Depth knob completely to the right.
+  Controls the speed of the effect.

 .. _effects-bitcrusher: